PythonBitsYT/DjangoProduction/README.md

 # README #
-#!
-TODO-Boilerplate: Fix this name
-Below documentation takes you over a step-by-step guide to setup djangoprod microservice on your machine
+Below documentation takes you over a step-by-step guide to setup a production ready django project on your machine

 ## Requirements